Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

  - preparing profile page to autofill with user information
  - created userprofile model and its table creation in the database
  - overall percentage of completion estimate for overall project is about 70-80%
+ - Unable to complete profile autofill until I can implement account creation and login.
+Unable to do so with base user login as of right now.